WHAT PROFESSIONALS ARE SAYING

 How can I order CID publications if I am outside of the United States?

 Orders from outside of the continental United States cannot be placed online, as our system is unable to calculate the shipping costs that depend on the size and weight of the package(s).
-You may place your order directly with Dianne Gushleff at email@example.com, 314.977.0133 (phone) or 314.977.0016 (fax).
+You may place your order directly by emailing us at firstname.lastname@example.org or by calling 314.977.0133 (phone), 314.977.0016 (fax).
 Please include the items and quantity you wish to order, the complete name and address for billing and shipment, and payment details.